Kilogram

-The kilogram (also kilogramme) is the unit of mass in the International System of Units (SI), having the unit symbol kg.
-It is a widely used measure in science, engineering and commerce worldwide, and is often simply called a kilo colloquially.
-It means 'one thousand grams'.
+The kilogram (also spelled kilogramme) is the base unit of mass in the International System of Units (SI), equal to one thousand grams.
+It has the unit symbol kg.
+The word "kilogram" is formed from the combination of the metric prefix kilo- (meaning one thousand) and gram; it is commonly shortened to "kilo" (plural "kilos").

-The kilogram is defined in terms of the second and the metre, both of which are based on fundamental physical constants.
-This allows a properly equipped metrology laboratory to calibrate a mass measurement instrument such as a Kibble balance as the primary standard to determine an exact kilogram mass.
+The kilogram is an SI base unit, defined ultimately in terms of three defining constants of the SI, namely a specific transition frequency of the caesium-133 atom, the speed of light, and the Planck constant.
+A properly equipped metrology laboratory can calibrate a mass measurement instrument such as a Kibble balance as a primary standard for the kilogram mass.

-The kilogram was originally defined in 1795 as the mass of one litre of water.
-The current definition of a kilogram agrees with this original definition to within 30 parts per million.
+The kilogram was originally defined in 1795 during the French Revolution as the mass of one litre of water (originally at 0 °C, later changed to the temperature of its maximum density, approximately 4 °C).
+The current definition of a kilogram agrees with this original definition to within 30 parts per million (0.003%).
 In 1799, the platinum Kilogramme des Archives replaced it as the standard of mass.
-In 1889, a cylinder of platinum-iridium, the International Prototype of the Kilogram (IPK), became the standard of the unit of mass for the metric system and remained so for 130 years, before the current standard was adopted in 2019.
+In 1889, a cylinder composed of platinum–iridium, the International Prototype of the Kilogram (IPK), became the standard of the unit of mass for the metric system and remained so for 130 years, before the current standard was adopted in 2019.

 Definition

-The kilogram is defined in terms of three fundamental physical constants:
+The kilogram is defined in terms of three defining constants: